Difference Between Commodity Exchange and Stock Exchange

 In general, the exchange works almost like an ordinary grocery market, i.e. everything is decided by the balance of supply and demand: the higher demand for this or that good, the higher its price.
 Only at the exchange securities are commodities, they are also called assets.

-If investors lose interest in some asset, its value begins to fall, up to zero – and then the company, which issues these securities, can completely leave the exchange.
+If investors lose interest in some asset, its value begins to fall up to zero – and then the company, which issues these securities, can completely leave the exchange.

-The commodity exchange is an important element of the economy, which insures against risks, and determines the price of goods and raw materials.
+The commodity exchange is an important element of the economy, which insures against risks and determines the price of goods and raw materials.
 There are no real transactions on the commodity market.
 A stock exchange is an organizer of trading on the securities market, which has a license for this activity.
-Now – more about what are these and how they work.
+Now – more about what these are and how they work.

 Commodity Exchange vs Stock Exchange

-A commodity exchange is an association of market participants: sellers, buyers, and intermediaries for the sake of creating the most favorable conditions for pricing, commodity turnover, the conclusion of trade agreements, acceleration of capital turnover, determination of prices, analysis of supply and demand, and other trade operations.
+A commodity exchange is an association of market participants: sellers, buyers, and intermediaries for the sake of creating the most favourable conditions for pricing, commodity turnover, the conclusion of trade agreements, acceleration of capital turnover, determination of prices, analysis of supply and demand, and other trade operations.

-Trade within the commodity exchange is carried out not in the usual way, but on the basis of samples, standards, and relevant forms of documents regulating prices, the number of goods, their nomenclature, methods, and terms of delivery, etc. On the other hand, the stock exchange is an organizer of trading on the securities market, which has a license for this activity.
+Trade within the commodity exchange is carried out not in the usual way but on the basis of samples, standards, and relevant forms of documents regulating prices, the number of goods, their nomenclature, methods, and terms of delivery, etc. On the other hand, the stock exchange is an organizer of trading on the securities market, which has a license for this activity.

 Most of the largest stock exchanges nowadays are universal and, apart from trading with securities, can fix transactions in currency and other exchange-traded goods, having corresponding sectors in their structure.
 However, the historical specialization of a stock exchange is precisely in the organization of securities trading.